rmkane/spring-mvc-vs-webflux/acme-test-integration-classic/README.md

-# Integration Test Framework
+# Acme Classic Integration Test

-A Java framework for writing integration tests for REST APIs.
+A Java framework for writing integration tests for REST APIs using Spring MVC's `RestTemplate`.
 Provides a fluent builder API for constructing HTTP requests with support for authentication, multipart uploads, query parameters, and path variables.
 Includes utilities for JSON parsing, response validation, resource loading, and response persistence.

+This is the classic (blocking) integration test framework for MVC APIs.
+For reactive WebFlux APIs, use `acme-test-integration-reactive`.

 ## Installation